 If the demonstration phase is successful, there is potential to scale the model to Canada, North America and Scandinavia.

 Service/ system concept

 SEOS will be a one-stop-service for organisations and individuals seeking fit-for-purpose, easy to access and affordable insights from EO derived sources.
-There will be libraries of data from myriad expert organisations on vegetation conditions in Scotland - covering habitats, peatlands, forestry measurements and land use change.
+There will be libraries of data from a myriad of expert organisations on vegetation conditions in Scotland - covering habitats, peatlands, forestry measurements and land use change.
 Datasets are then collated into pre-set applications where customers can:

 Upload an area of interest - point or polygon